Advertisement Analysis Activity

-As a class watch at least five advertisements and discuss how well the ads represent different social groups (racial, gender, sexual, class, etc).
-Talk about whether or not the ads focused on stereotypes of those social groups and, if so, what they could have done better.
-Some good examples of advertisements to look at are cleaning products, car advertisements, perfume, body spray, and fragrance ads.
+As a class, watch at least five advertisements and discuss how well the ads represent different social groups (racial, gender, sexual, class, etc).
+Talk about whether or not the ads focused on stereotypes of those social groups and, if so, whether this was positive or negative.
+Some good examples of advertisements to look at are cleaning products, car advertisements, and fragrance ads.
 During this activity, students will learn how to identify when prejudice is present in an advertisements.

 Some suggested ads available on YouTube:

 - Dr. Squatch Soap - You're not a Dish